Want to build a DIY table out of driftwood? Here’s a tutorial on how we built a driftwood and glass topped coffee table!

 We built this DIY driftwood coffee table four years ago when the only tools I had were a drill (which was a knockoff brand that had little to no power behind it) and a hacksaw.
-Let this be a lesson that tools do not handicap your ability to do cool projects!

 A wide variety of good quality tools definitely helps and expands your possibilities, but you can do things without a garage filled with power tools.
 I had no idea what I was doing when I got into this project.